Admission - Cyber Security Certificate

 - Application form

-NOTE: Applicants who hold degrees or have earned credits from non-U.S. institutions (not study abroad programs) must have a course-by course evaluation and translation done by a Loyola recognized evaluation services agency.
-Loyola recommends World Education Services (www.wes.org).
+NOTE: Applicants who hold degrees or have earned credits from non-U.S. institutions (not study abroad programs) must have a course-by course evaluation and translation done by a NACES approved evaluation services agency.
+The evaluation must establish that the applicant has earned the equivalent of a U.S. bachelor's degree from a regionally accredited institution.
+Loyola recommends the WES:ICAP from World Education Services (www.wes.org).

 - TOEFL Score Report